China Sourcing Agents

 • Physical: IP67 housing seal check, DIN rail clip engagement force, terminal torque spec

-Of 40 units tested, 2 failed OPC-UA handshake — the client application couldn’t establish a session.
-Root cause investigation: the firmware version on these 2 units was one minor revision behind.
-The factory had built from two different firmware batches without flagging the version difference.
-We held shipment, required the factory to flash all 200 units to the current firmware version, and re-tested the 2 originally failing units.
+Of 40 units tested, 2 failed OPC-UA handshake.
+Root cause: the firmware version on these 2 units was one minor revision behind.
+The factory had built from two different firmware batches without flagging the difference.
+We held shipment, required the factory to flash all 200 units to the current firmware version, and re-tested the 2 failing units.
 Both passed.
 Shipment released.

 Outcomes